 Learn from Master Gardeners year round!

-Classes in the Gardens – Our Demonstration Garden and our Heirloom Garden are beautiful spots to spend an hour or so with Master Gardener experts at our Saturday morning classes.
+Classes – Our Demonstration Garden and our Heirloom Garden are beautiful spots to spend an hour or so with Master Gardener experts at our Saturday morning classes during the growing season.
 Details on our Events Page.

 Newspaper columns – On each Saturday, the Yakima Herald-Republic prints a gardening column.
 On some weeks, it’s authored by Master Gardener Carol Barany, on alternate weeks by a team of Master Gardener educators.
 Don’t miss them; they are entertaining and give you a good road map for what to do in your garden this week.